Benín: Visió econòmica i política

 Source: IMF – World Economic Outlook Database, October 2021

 Benin’s economy is heavily reliant on agriculture.
-This sector accounts for 29.4% of Benin’s GDP and employs an estimated 38% of the workforce (World Bank, latest data available).
-The country has a fertile land, and a third of Benin’s territory is suitable for agriculture (World Bank).
-Around half of the population rely on subsistence farming for their livelihood, whereas cotton is the main crop and the key export commodity.
-The cotton sector contributes to 40% of the GDP.
+This sector accounts for 25.4% of Benin’s GDP and employs an estimated 28% of the workforce (World Bank, latest data available).
+The country has fertile land, and a third of its territory is suitable for agriculture.
+Around half of the population relies on subsistence farming for their livelihood, whereas cotton is the main crop and the key export commodity, accounting for a significant share of total exports.
 Other cultivations include cashew nuts, corn, cassava, yams, beans, palm oil, and peanuts.
-The export of raw cashew nuts will be banned in 2024 to promote local processing (Coface).
+According to figures from INStaD, the 2023-2024 agricultural season saw a significant increase in cereal production, reaching 2,737,481 tonnes, compared to a five-year average of 2,219,312 tonnes and 2,297,373 tonnes in 2022.
+This growth was driven by expanded cultivated areas, although yields declined across all cereal crops.
+Maize production played a key role, rising 27.1% to 2,059,254 tonnes from 1,619,605 tonnes in 2022, accounting for over 75% of total cereal output.
+Rice, the second most important cereal (18% of total production), declined by 6.2%, reaching 492,626 tonnes, down from 525,014 tonnes in 2022.
+However, this remained above the five-year average of 454,946 tonnes.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |